justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Introduction

-This article provides a high-level overview of Cyclone's garbage collector including the most recent work on lazy sweeping and automatic relocation of shared objects.
-This document is a good starting point for understanding the corresponding code in Cyclone's runtime.
-And it might also be of interest to anyone wanting to implement - or just peek under the hood of - a modern, real-world collector.
+This article provides a high-level overview of Cyclone's garbage collector, including recent work on lazy sweeping and automatic relocation of shared objects.
+This overview would be a good starting point for understanding the corresponding code in Cyclone's runtime and may also be of interest to anyone wanting to implement - or just peek under the hood of - a modern, real-world collector.

 The collector has the following requirements: